vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Mandatory Level 2 fields (click to expand)</Summary></p>

-- `club` has the same structure as a single `club` record from the `root.level1.json` file.
+- `club` has the same structure as a single `club` record in a Level 1 file.
 It serves to label the `Level2` file so you can tell which club it belongs to.
   - `idPlus` and its 3 fields (`town`, `fullName`, and `nickName`) are all required.
-  - `town` and `fullName` must exactly match the corresponding fields in the `root.level1.json` file.
+  - `town` and `fullName` must precisely match the corresponding fields in the club's Level 1 entry.
 - `coordinates` is used to draw the club on the map and to generate localized versions of the names of towns and countries.
   - `coordinates` in the Level 2 file overrule the club's coordinates in the Level 1 file.
 This allows a club to change the coordinates without any outside help.
   - `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Southern hemisphere (e.g., Australia).